 When Your Child Is Too Sick To Come To School

-Our school policy states that you should not send your child to school if he/she has:
+Our school policy states that you must not send your child to school if he/she has:

 • Fever in the past 24 hours